Hi! It is Mindi again from MyLove2Create, and I have a super fun and EASY project for you today!

 Anyway, I set to work prying out the nails and removing the eye hooks and wire.
 There was masking tape on the back that looked 50 years old, I scrapped it off too.

 I went to my shed to see if I could find some 1/4 inch plywood to make chalkboards out of to fit in the frames, but I only had enough for one.
-I stewed over what to do for quite a while before I decided to just go to Home Depot and buy some.
+After I stewed over what to do I decided to just go to Home Depot and buy some.

 I was pleased to find that the cost of just plain wood and this chalkboard panel was the same.
 Since I had to buy it anyway I just bought the chalkboard panel, and it saved me painting!
 This piece was just under $10 and it is 2 feet by 4 feet.
 I thought that was a pretty good deal.